TexasInstruments/ti-pmic-lld/devices/TPS65036x-Q1/README.md

 ##### PMIC Handle User Functions: Critical Section Start/Stop

-When constructing `Pmic_CoreCfg_t`, two functions need to be provided in order for the PMIC to obtain a critical section.
+When constructing `Pmic_HandleCfg_t`, two functions need to be provided in order for the PMIC to obtain a critical section.
 These functions are called by the driver before and after I2C/SPI communications.
 It is up to the user to determine what is an appropriate implementation of these APIs as considerations